ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-10-05-extending-my-solar-system.md

 ## Reducing the power consumption of my office

 So far, I had used the default MagSafe 2 power adapter to charge my laptop.
 The power adapter converted 230V DC down to 20V AC.
 I had to plug the adapter into my [voltage converter](https://www.amazon.de/gp/product/B00FMUVRKK/) that converted the battery's 12V AC to 230 DC.
 A lot of conversions with an undesired byproduct: heat.
 A single adapter that converts 12V AC to 20V AC seemed way more efficient.
 So I installed a [panel](https://www.amazon.de/gp/product/B01JOQ75GW/) with two 12V sockets and an additional USB outlet into one of the seat benches in the back of my van.
-Finally I could skip the AC-to-DC-to-AC conversion by charging my laptop with a [third-party charger](https://www.amazon.de/gp/product/B0117Y37AM/) that was directly connected to the battery.
+Finally I could skip the AC-to-DC-to-AC conversion by charging my laptop with a [third-party 12V MagSafe 2 charger](https://www.amazon.de/gp/product/B0117Y37AM/) that was directly connected to the battery.

 ![12V power adapter with a MagSafe 2 connector](/assets/images/IMG_0014.jpg)